 This guide provides you with an overview of the architecture of Traffic Director with proxyless gRPC services, including use cases and architecture patterns.
 The guide covers the older Traffic Director APIs.
 For information about the new service routing APIs, which are in preview, see the overview.

-Traffic Director's managed control plane enables global routing, load balancing, and regional failover for service mesh and load balancing use cases.
-This includes deployments incorporating sidecar proxies and gateway proxies.
+Traffic Director's managed control plane enables global routing, load balancing, and regional failover for service mesh and load-balancing use cases.
+This includes deployments that incorporate sidecar proxies and gateway proxies.
 Traffic Director support for proxyless gRPC applications offers an additional deployment model in which gRPC applications can participate in a service mesh without needing a sidecar proxy.
-For a complete overview of how Traffic Director works, see Traffic Director overview.

 In a typical example, a gRPC client establishes a connection with a gRPC server that hosts your backend logic.
 Traffic Director gives your gRPC clients information about which servers to contact, how to load balance requests to multiple instances of a server, and what to do with requests if a server is not running.